Nicodemus1234/student-management-system-sql/README.md

 Automated reporting: Scheduling SQL queries for regular insights.

-Future Plans
-This project has solid potential for real-world applications.
+potential for real-world applications.
 Future improvements could include:

 A web-based dashboard for easier access and interaction.